 XYZ Production Company has cameras that it ships to the State to film a production for six months.
 All of these cameras were purchased by the production company prior to production in the State and have been utilized as equipment for the past few years on other film projects.
 These cameras are available on a checkout basis for all productions being created by XYZ Production Company.
 Assume that the cameras are all "5 year" property under Internal Revenue Code depreciation conventions and assume further that a deduction under section 179 of the Internal Revenue Code of 1986, as amended, was not taken with respect to the cameras and that depreciation deductions have been taken in prior years.
 Assume further that XYZ Production Company is entitled to take a depreciation allowance for the cameras for the taxable year of the production in the State equal to \$1,000.
+XYZ Production

-XYZ Production Company can claim as a qualified production cost an amount equal to the depreciation allowance for the taxable year in which the production activities occurred prorated for the amount of use in the State.
-In this case, because the cameras are used in the State for six months, a \$500 qualified production cost is incurred for purposes of the credit under section 235-17, HRS.
-[Eff 10/20/16] (Auth: HRS §231-10.7) (Imp: HRS \$235-17)
+Company can claim as a qualified production cost an amount equal to the depreciation allowance for the taxable year in which the production activities occurred prorated for the amount of use in the State.
+In this case, because the cameras are used in the State for six months, a \$500qualified production cost is incurred for purposes of the credit under section 235-17, HRS.
+[Eff xx/xx/xx] (Auth: HRS \$231-3(9)) (Imp: HRS \$235-17)

-\$18-235-17-13 Qualified production costs; imported goods, services, or contracting subject to the use tax. (a) Section 235-17(1), HRS, defines qualified production costs to include costs incurred by a qualified production within the State that are subject to chapter 237, HRS.
-Not all business transactions occurring in the State are subject to chapter 237, HRS.
-In order to ensure a level playing field among business transacted both within and without the State, to avoid constitutionally infringing upon out-of-state taxpayers, and to complement the general excise tax as an overall excise tax regime, there is imposed in the State a complementary tax on the use in this State of tangible personal property, services, or contracting imported into the State under chapter 238, HRS (Hawaii use tax law).
+\$18-235-17-14 Qualified production costs; imported goods, services, or contracting subject to the use tax; claim for products or services acquired outside of this State. (a) Section 235-17(m), HRS, defines qualified production costs to include costs incurred by a gualified production within the State that are subject to chapter 237, HRS.
+Not all business transactions occurring in the State are subject to chapter 237, In order to ensure a level playing field among business HRS. transacted both within and without the State, to avoid constitutionally infringing upon out-of-state taxpayers, and to complement the general excise tax as an overall excise tax regime, there is imposed in the State a complementary tax on the use in this State of tangible personal property, services, or contracting imported into the State under chapter 238, HRS (Hawaii use tax law).